 - Combine water, vinegar, sugar and salt in a small stainless saucepan.
 Bring to a boil over medium heat.
 Lower heat to simmer.

-- Place 1 garlic clove, 3 dill sprigs, ½ tsp mustard seed, 1 bay leaf and 1 red pepper and Ball® Pickle Crisp (if desired) into a hot jar.
+- Place 1 garlic clove, 3 dill sprigs, ½ teaspoon mustard seed, 1 bay leaf and 1 red pepper and Ball® Pickle Crisp (if desired) into a hot jar.
 Pack cucumber spears into jar, leaving a ½ inch headspace.
 Trim any cucumbers that are too tall.

 - Ladle hot brine into a hot jar leaving a ½ inch headspace.
 Remove air bubbles.
 Wipe jar rim.
 Center lid on jar and apply band, adjust to fingertip tight.
 Place jar in boiling water canner.
 Repeat until all jars are filled.